pixlsus/website/src/support/index.md

                 excessive and really helps the community.
                 If just 30 people choose this funding level we can cover all of our hosting costs each month!
+                Before you hit that link just remember that you really don't
+                <em>need</em> to, but the community will love you if you do! <i class="fa fa-heart" aria-hidden="true"></i>
             </p>
         </div>
         <div class='column half'>